nileshj2/edureka-git/README.md

 # edureka-git
-edureka-git repository for assignmnets adding new change to test poll sccm
+edureka-git repository for assignmnets adding new change to test poll scm